FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Extended Profiles

 All six galaxies show spiral structures with characteristic \HI\ radii on the order of 20-50 kpc (Table~\ref{tab:halo_masses}, Fig.~\ref{fig:hi_projections}).
 Tempest and Maelstrom have the least populated CGMs at $z=0$, with a distinct boundary between the disk and CGM gas, and scattered clumps of \HI\ gas throughout the nearby CGM.
 When viewed edge-on, a relatively strong ($\sim 20$\textdegree) warp is visible in the outer disk of Tempest.
 Blizzard is a borderline case, with a more extended disk structure and more high column density \HI\ gas in the nearby CGM.
 This is largely due to environmental factors, with several interacting satellites visible in the projections.
 Similar to Tempest, Blizzard shows a strong warp in its extended disk and very similar overall disk morphology.

+Cyclone is another borderline case.
+Despite having a smaller inner disk and a clearly visible polar ring, its disk is overall more ordered, which will be reflected in later quantifications.
 Squall and Hurricane have compact inner disks, misaligned from outer regions.
-They additionally have very diffuse extended \HI\ emission past the disk definition.
+They additionally have very diffuse extended \HI\ past the disk definition.
 In the case of Hurricane, a polar ring is also visible, implying three distinct misaligned components to this system (misaligned inner disk, outer disk, and polar ring).
-Cyclone is a borderline case.
-Despite having a smaller inner disk and a clearly visible polar ring, its disk is overall more ordered, which will be reflected in later quantifications.
 The lifetimes of these features vary greatly.
 See Sec.~\ref{sec:disk_evolution} for a discussion of how these features arise and evolve.

 The quantitative similarities and differences between these \HI\ profiles are emphasized in Fig.~\ref{fig:hi_curves}, which shows the median and mean column density profiles.
 In general, each system shows a sharp drop off in median \HI\ column density at the disk edge, dropping from values of $10^{20}$--$10^{22}~\rm cm^{-2}$ within the disk to values of $10^{14}$--$10^{16}~\rm cm^{-2}$ outside the disk.
-The \LessActive~systems in the top row (particularly Tempest and Maelstrom) show sharper drop-offs than the more extended and interacting systems.
+The three \LessActive~systems in the top row (particularly Tempest and Maelstrom) show sharper drop-offs than the more extended and interacting systems.
 The mean \HI\ column densities (green curve) behave similarly to the medians within the disk, but begin to differ in the extended disks and vary drastically within the CGM.
 This is due to the clumpy nature of the \HI\ gas within the CGM of the FOGGIE simulations \citep{Augustin25}.
-For the \MoreActive\ systems in the bottom row (e.g., Cyclone, Hurricane, Squall), the mean column density drops much more gradually, not showing the sharp transition seen in the \LessActive\ systems or the median curves.
+For the three \MoreActive\ systems in the bottom row (e.g., Cyclone, Hurricane, Squall), the mean column density drops much more gradually, not showing as sharp a transition as the other systems or the median curves.